 Meet Tamisha

-Tamisha Civil is a community advocate with over 10 years of experience working in our criminal justice system.
-She’s running for Governor’s Council because she has the right experience and vision to make our justice system work fairly for everyone in our Commonwealth.
+Tamisha Civil is the elected Governor’s Councillor for District 2.
+She is a community advocate with over 10 years of experience working in our criminal justice system.
+She ran for Governor’s Council because she has the right experience and vision to fight for a justice system that works fairly for everyone in our Commonwealth.

 Tamisha is the proud daughter of Haitian immigrants who came to Massachusetts for better opportunities.
 Her parents worked hard to provide a better future for their children, a work ethic they inspired in her.
 Thanks to her family and her passion, Tamisha became the first person in her family to graduate from college.
 She obtained a Master’s degree in Criminal Justice and Leadership from Northeastern University.